-As an adolescent boy in Weasay, I would take my clothes and give them to ‘less fortunate’ playmates in this enclave where fenced in homes and zinc shacks bumped into each other along often puddled paths used by animals, humans and vehicles.
-We were mere blocks from Tubman Boulevard, the paved and lit central artery of Monrovia, Liberia, West Africa, but we might as well have been in another country or century.
-My older Cousin Miatta would chastise me.
-“But I have so many and they hardly have any” I would say…
+I was an adolescent boy when I first remember giving my clothes to other ‘less fortunate’ playmates in Weasay, an enclave where fenced-in homes and zinc shacks crowded each other along puddled paths used by animals, humans, and vehicles.
+We lived mere blocks from Tubman Boulevard, the paved and illuminated, central artery of Monrovia, Liberia where we might as well have been in another century.

-About six years ago, I returned to work on a documentary project for children.
-We shot for about three weeks around Monrovia, Grand Cape Mount County and departed for Sierra Leone on a projected three week trip.
-The project was supposed to take us to dozens of countries around the world focusing on children literacy and culture, but by the end of the first week in Sierra Leone; I decided to leave the project and return to Liberia.
+About six years ago, I returned to my home country working on a documentary project.
+The film was slated to focus on child literacy and culture in dozens of countries.
+We shot film around Monrovia, Grand Cape Mount County and departed for Sierra Leone on a projected three week trip, but by the end of the first week in Sierra Leone, I decided to leave the project and return to Liberia.
 I couldn’t shake the images of what I had seen during our time filming.

-I headed back to Monrovia where I experienced the holidays for the first time since my own childhood.
-Those three weeks were very eye-opening.
-Painful even….so many children with no organized activities geared towards a truly healthy childhood.
+I headed back to Monrovia where I experienced the Liberian holidays since my own childhood.
+Those three weeks were very eye-opening and painful to witness.
+Many children ran through the streets without any organized activities to support a truly healthy childhood.
 On Christmas Day, I walked through the neighborhood talking to children, adults and getting to know them.
 Many wore just their underwear and maybe a t-shirt.
-I headed home, grabbed a duffel bag full of t-shirts, tank tops I had brought as a part of my initial trip and handed them out.
+I headed home, grabbed a duffel bag full of t-shirts and tank tops I had brought as a part of my initial trip and handed them out.
 I returned to the US shaken, but determined to assist in whatever way I could.

 To educate, nourish, and offer a range of livelihood opportunities for young Liberian youth through community outreach projects, sustainable farming and the establishing of a vocational-technical school